gabrielcuvillier/arxwasm/README.md

 This port have been done mostly to learn Native Client stack (toolchain, API, runtime, etc.), and to evaluate if this technology is mature enough to support development of real moderately-sized C++ applications (and not only demonstration programs or benchmarks).

-Also, this have been an opportunity to think about how this technology could be used beyond the browser.
-A couple of other projects already have found interesting ways to leverage it, for example the "Unvanquished" project (as a sandboxed native VM for a game plugins) or "ZeroVM" project (for server-side single process virtualization).
+Arx Libertatis have been chosen because it is an open source project that fit the C++ project size requirement, with added bonus to have most of its dependencies already ported to Native Client.
+Also, it is a game I enjoyed in the past.

-Arx Libertatis project have been chosen because it is an open source project that fit the C++ project size requirement, with added bonus to have most of its dependencies already ported to Native Client.
+This porting effort also have been an opportunity to think about how this technology could be used beyond the browser.
+A couple of other projects already have found interesting ways to leverage it, for example the "Unvanquished" project (as a sandboxed native VM for game plugins) or "ZeroVM" (for server-side single process virtualization).

-Also, it is a game I enjoyed in the 2000's...
+I do think that Native Client could be used as a standard target platform for many desktop applications, and in particular CAD softwares.
+But this is another story that have yet to be written...

 ### 'Mouselook' is unusable!